 The snowdrop-like flowers and smaller-statured head are what bring Jack tree into the limelight.
 We believe this uncommon tree makes a tough and beautiful addition to the vast line-up of small flowering trees perfect for gardens in the Southeast (our clay and climate may be tough, but our plant pallet is awesome!).

 It's not too picky about soils, but it must have an acid pH and be watered regularly until its roots penetrate the surrounding soil.
-Then we've found it to be quite drought AND heat tolerant in Zone 8a.
+After the delicate establishment period, we've found it to be quite drought AND heat tolerant in Zone 8a.
 We read it's heat tolerant down to zone 10b, but have not directly seen that for ourselves.
 We'd love to know about more about heat tolerance, so send or post a note.

 Jack tree is a member of the Styracacea family.
 That means Sinojackia rehderiana is related to Styrax and Halesia trees.
 If you know those trees, you can envision this tree covered in similar-but-different flowers.
 The pictures show these flowers and how they appear at the same time the leaves are coming out (the floral display is by no means diminished by this trait).

 Have you noticed how 1-2 year old stems on Halesia have a fine layer of outer bark that peels of in threads?
 Sinojackia does that too!
 It looks nice.

 Fall color is usually a bright yellow.
 I say usually because the yellow was gorgeous in 2018, but in 2018 it was "meh" for Jack tree and most plants in our area.